antmendoza/temporal_java_workshop/src/main/java/io/temporal/_2/activityretry/README.md

 # Introduction

-This example demostrate how Temporal retry activity execution in presence of errors.
+This example demonstrate how Temporal retry activity execution in presence of errors.

-The activity code contains logic to simulate 4 consecutive failures and will success after the forth attend.
+Activity implementation contains logic to simulate 4 consecutive failures and will success after the forth attend,

 ```
   private void simulateServiceIsDownAndSuccessAfterNumIteractions(int numIterationsBeforeSuccess) {